Health Care Benefits After Separating from the Military

 Veterans with Low-Income

 Low-income veterans may also be eligible for health care through Medicaid, depending on their income.
 This is a program sponsored by the state and federal governments.
-However, each state has different rules or requirements, so it is recommended that you visit your state website or an office where you can learn more about the options available to you, specific costs (if any), and other features.
+However, each state has different rules and requirements, so it is recommended that you visit your state website or an office to learn more about the options available to you, specific costs (if any), and other features.
 You should also be aware of the options available to you through the VA.

 Health Care Options for Dependents

-Some of the healthcare options above are available to the veteran and his or her dependents, while some of the options are only available for the veteran.
+Some of the healthcare options above are available to the veteran and his or her dependents, while others are available only to the veteran.
 You may need to mix and match your coverage to ensure all family members receive health care insurance.

-For example, spouses and dependents are eligible under the Transitional Management Assistance Program (TAMP), and the Continued Health Care Benefit Program (CHCBP) – both mentioned above.
+For example, spouses and dependents are eligible for the Transitional Management Assistance Program (TAMP) and the Continued Health Care Benefit Program (CHCBP), both of which are mentioned above.
 Divorced members may also be eligible for certain programs.
-Dependents may also be eligible for Tricare up until age 26, depending on certain circumstances.
+Dependent children are eligible for standard TRICARE coverage until age 21 (or 23 if a full-time student).
+After that, they may qualify for TRICARE Young Adult coverage, which extends eligibility until age 26.

 Be sure to ask questions and shop around to find the best deal for you and your entire family – even if it means the veteran receives health care from one place, and his or her dependents receive health care insurance from another provider.